roman-milk/roman-milk.github.io/diary-of-secry-slut-TalkMan.md

+===

- ****** Diary of a Secretary/Slut Ch.
-03 ****** bysex4every1© I was trying to breath through my nose, clawing at the carpet with my free hand to stay and trying to think of all sorts of non-erotic things to stay in control, but eventually – after at least three major orgasms – I couldn't take it any more: I let his cock slip from my mouth and screamed:"Fuck, oh fuck!!!"
+I was trying to breath through my nose, clawing at the carpet with my free hand to stay and trying to think of all sorts of non-erotic things to stay in control, but eventually – after at least three major orgasms – I couldn't take it any more: I let his cock slip from my mouth and screamed:"Fuck, oh fuck!!!"

  Brian jumped up right at that moment and started wildly jacking off his shaft over my face; after just a few seconds dozens of tiny drops of cum started raining down all over my face... he had clearly been holding back, waiting for the right moment to cum in my face.
 Becky, not having been giving the order to stop kept pounding her fingers into me mercilessly, pushing me deeper and deeper into sexual bliss.
 Even after Brian had finished cumming, had wiped his cum on my chin and had sat back down again, Becky was still at it.